VitaliiBandyl/stepik---auto-tests-course/README.md

 # stepik---auto-tests-course
-Homeworks and practice in test automation
+Homeworks and practice in test automation on course https://stepik.org/course/575/syllabus